pivotal/docs-tap/install.md

 ## <a id="install-package"></a>Install your Tanzu Application Platform package

-Follow these steps to install the Install the Tanzu Application Platform package:
+Follow these steps to install the Tanzu Application Platform package:

 1. Install the package by running: